J. Mendel: Fashion lines

 In 2002, the company launched a ready-to-wear line.
 The company exhibited its collections at New York Fashion week, releasing shows for Spring, Bridal, Resort, Pre-Fall and Fall collections.
 The company became known for their evening wear and for clothing that utilized fur accents.

 In 2016, J. Mendel launched a couture collection.
 The 2016 couture collection is the only couture collection the house has released to date.
 The company continues to specialize in lightweight fur accessories and evening wear.

 Mendel's evening wear designs have been worn by celebrities at key occasions.
 Taylor Swift has worn J. Mendel at the Time 100 and Met Galas and Melania Trump appeared in J. Mendel for official functions as First Lady of the United States.
 In 2015, Actress Bridget Moynahan wore custom J. Mendel for her wedding.

 Ownership

 In 2010, a controlling interest in the company was purchased by The Gores Group.
 In 2011, the company closed their Chicago flagship store.
 In 2013, Gores was looking for an additional partner in the company.
 In 2015, a majority stake was sold to Stallion, Inc. In 2018, J. Mendel was under six different lawsuits for unpaid bills, relating to unpaid office space, advertising and materials.
 In June, the company filed for Chapter 11 protection in bankruptcy court.
-In December 2018, Dennis Basso and Stallion Inc. acquired a majority stake in the business.
+In December 2018, Stallion Inc. acquired a majority stake in the business.
 After the company's bankruptcy, Gilles Mendel no longer is involved in the company's business dealings, but continues to support the label creatively.